laggron42/Laggrons-Dumb-Cogs/docs/roleinvite.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This can happens if the role hierarchy is modified after the roles got linked.
-Remember that a bot/member can only add roles that are below him in the role
+Remember that a bot/member can only add roles that are below them in the role
 hierarchy.

-Modify the role hirearchy and make sure all necessary roles are **below**
+Modify the role hierarchy and make sure all necessary roles are **below**
 the bot's highest role.
 If it still doesn't work, try to link the role again.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~